AI with dataflows

 ML model training

 Training of AutoML models is a part of the dataflow refresh.
 AutoML first prepares your data for training.
 AutoML splits the historical data you provide into training and testing datasets.
 The test dataset is a holdout set that is used for validating the model performance after training.
-These are realized as Training and Testing entities in the dataflow.
+These are realized as Training and Testing tables in the dataflow.
 AutoML uses cross-validation for the model validation.

-Next, each input field is analyzed and imputation is applied, which replaces any missing values with substituted values.
+Next, each input column is analyzed and imputation is applied, which replaces any missing values with substituted values.
 A couple of different imputation strategies are used by AutoML.
 For input attributes treated as numeric features, the mean of the column values is used for imputation.
 For input attributes treated as categorical features, AutoML uses the mode of the column values for imputation.
 The mean and mode of values used for imputation are calculated by the AutoML framework on the subsampled training dataset.

 Then, sampling and normalization are applied to your data as required.
 For classification models, AutoML runs the input data through stratified sampling and balances the classes to ensure the row counts are equal for all.